Lennix/HappyAuction/readme.txt

     - delay:    delay in milliseconds. range: 0-60000

 - haSetLogin(name, password)
+- haSetLogin(name, password, delay)
     Enables automatic relogin.
 If a disconnect error occurs will attempt to relogin, restore state, and continue script. see example in Main.lua.
+    Setting a delay is suggested to reduce detecion.
     - name:     account name
     - password: account password
+    - delay:    optional login delay in milliseconds. default: 0

 UTILITIES: